nonstrict-hq/nonstrict.eu-website/Content/blog/recording-to-disk-with-screencapturekit.md

 authors: tom, mathijs
 tags: Engineering, Screen Studio
 title: Recording to disk using ScreenCaptureKit
-intro: Storing a screen capture on disk has some interesting edge cases when using ScreenCaptureKit.
+intro: Saving a screen capture to disk has some interesting edge cases when using ScreenCaptureKit.
 The documentation and WWDC videos don't really cover using the captured frame samples.
 We created an example.
 image: images/blog/jakob-owens-HLXAU6LhAcI-unsplash.jpg
 ---